iamnytik/iamnytik/README.md

   ..C language

-(Yeah...,I will have to  update this later )
+(Yeah...,I will have to  improve this later )